 National Lottery UK Fund - grants from £500,000 to £5 million available for projects that can run for up to 10 years.
 Projects must demonstrate that they have the potential to benefit communities across the UK, scale their impact, and focus on equity.
 Applications can be made at any time.

 Partnerships Fund - £20,001 upwards for up to five years is available for voluntary and community organisations.
 This fund is for organisations working together in partnership to help their community.
 Projects or partnerships should do at least one of the following: bring people together to build strong relationships in and across communities; improve the places and spaces that matter to communities; or help more people to reach their potential, by supporting them at the earliest possible stage.
 Applications can be made at any time.
+Please note that you are strongly recommend not to apply until new criteria is published in spring 2025.

 The Truemark Trust - this funding is for small charities and voluntary organisations.
-The Trust makes grants to small local charities dealing with all kinds of disadvantage, with preference to neighbourhood based community projects and for innovatory work with less popular groups.
-Generally up to £1,000 is awarded.
+The Trust makes grants to small local charities dealing with all kinds of disadvantage, with preference to neighbourhood based community projects and for innovative work with less popular groups.
+Generally, up to £1,000 is awarded.
 Applications should be made to: This email address is being protected from spambots.
 You need JavaScript enabled to view it. and can be submitted at any time.

 Education & Learning

 Bernard Sunley Foundation Capital Grants - grants up to £20,000 are available to charities, specialist schools, CIOs, and other not-for-profit organisations including scout and guide groups, and housing associations, that are working to raise the quality of life for people in England and Wales.
-The Foundation aims to provide greater opportunities for the young, elderly, disabled, and disadvantaged by supporting capital projects in the areas of Community; Education; Health and Social welfare.
+The Foundation aims to provide greater opportunities for the young, elderly, disabled, and disadvantaged by supporting capital projects in the areas of community, education, health and social welfare.
 Application deadline: applications can be made at any time.

-Books for School Libraries Fund - schools and early years settings can apply for grants up to £5,000 for a range of non-curriculum books to improve reading standards.
+Books for School Libraries Fund - state schools and early years settings can apply for grants up to £5,000 for a range of non-curriculum books to improve reading standards.
 There are a few terms and conditions in relation to the purchase of books so please check out the link for more information.
 Applications can be made at any time.

-Classics For All support to introduce or develop a classical subject into state schools.
+Classics For All support the introduction or development of the classics into state schools.
 Individual or clusters of state primary and secondary schools can apply for advice and support plus “a modest contribution to resources and books”.
-Applications can be made at any time.
+There will be termly deadlines in future with new applications accepted from early December.
+To receive training in these terms, please submit an application before its respective deadline.
+New application deadlines: 1 March 2025, 1 June 2025 and 1 December 2025.

-NEW!
 Cure Parkinson's Trust – funding is available for pre-clinical and clinical research projects that have the potential to cure Parkinson’s disease.
 Commercial organisations, appropriately qualified scientists or clinicians based in an accredited university or hospital in any country can apply.
 Specific criteria applies and this is available via the weblink above.
-There are no specific limits to the amount of funding available, but previous awards have been between £50,000 and £250,000 with a duration of 1-3 years.
-Application deadline: applications can be made on a quarterly basis.
+There are no specific limits to the amount of funding available, but previous awards have been between £50,000 and £250,000 with a duration of one to three years.
+Application deadlines: 20 January 2025, 5 May 2025, 17 July 2025 and 3 November 2025.

 Forestry Commission - Woodland Creation Planning Grant - landowners, land managers and public bodies in England who are interested in planting new woodland.
-The Woodland Creation Planning Grant offers funding of up to £30,000 to cover the costs of producing a woodland creation design plan for the application.
+The Woodland Creation Planning Grant offers funding of up to £30,500 to cover the costs of producing a woodland creation design plan for the application.
 Application deadline: Applications can be made at any time.

 Horizon Europe – the world’s largest programme of research collaboration in science, innovation and technology, Horizon Europe awards grants averaging £450,000.
-UK businesses, academics and researchers are encouraged to apply and this particularly includes smaller companies who might not have previously considered applying.
+UK businesses, academics and researchers are encouraged to apply, and this particularly includes smaller companies who might not have previously considered applying.
 In partnership with the British Academy, support grants are also available for selected UK researchers and businesses to help them create better applications.
 Application deadline: unclear.

 John Beckwith Charitable Trust – grants under £5,000 are available for charities working in the areas of the arts, education, medical research, sport and social welfare.
 The Trust is particularly interested in allocating awards under the social welfare theme.
 Application deadline: applications can be made at any time.
 Applications need to be in writing to: The John Beckwith Charitable Trust, 124 Sloane Street, London, SW1X 9BW or via email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.